4. Abolish Income Taxation

 More Reasons to Abolish

 Income taxes facilitate the growth of government.
 Administering them requires large bureaucracies and intrusive information gathering.
-Why does anyone other than a welfare bureaucrat need to know how much money I make?
+Why does anyone other than a welfare dispenser need to know how much money I make?

 Income taxes are a tool for wealth distribution, and paradoxically the number one source of income inequality.
-Contrary to popular wisdom, taxing incomes tends to make the rich richer and the poor poorer.
+Contrary to popular wisdom, taxing incomes makes the rich richer and the poor poorer.
+If you want more poor people, tax incomes.

 It is also a tool for social engineering and political control.
 It makes us less free.